agn453/Z280RC/README.md

 Added USE$DMA$TO$COPY configuration equate.
 If set to FALSE then extended memory moves using the BIOS MOVE routine will use the memory management unit to copy data from one bank to another.
-Using this setting I can confirm that the DMA transfers using the Z280's on-chip controllers were dodgy!
+Using this setting I confirmed that the DMA transfers using the Z280's on-chip controllers were dodgy!
 I changed the DMAXFR routine in the BIOSKRNL module to in-line program the DMA channel without looping.

-The two bank Banked memory version (CPM3BNK1.SYS) now seems to be working.
+The Banked memory versionusing just bank 0 and 1 (CPM3BNK1.SYS) now seems to be working.

 11-Nov-2018